Risk Return Ratio – Risk Reward Ratio Explained

 How to Calculate Expectancy instead of the Risk-Reward Ratio for Your Benefit

-The risk-reward ratio is applicable in every trade of every security, but you can make the most out of it only when you know how to calculate the risk-reward ratio in Forex, stocks, futures, and more.
+The risk-reward ratio applies to every trade of every security, but you can make the most out of it only when you know how to calculate the risk-reward ratio in Forex, stocks, futures, and more.
 Forget about the old formulas and use the one given below:

 E = (W/L) * P – 1